 Senior Associate SolicitorEducation law, Community Care, Public and Administrative Law, Court of Protection, Discriminationkaren@johnfordsolicitors.co.uk020 8800 6464London

-Qualifying in 1997, Karen worked for a local authority before joining John Ford Solicitors in 1999 where she became particularly involved with children’s rights.
+Qualifying in 1997, Karen worked for a local authority before joining John Ford Solicitors in 1999 where she soon became Head of the Education Law Department and became particularly involved with children’s rights.
 In August 2018, John Ford Solicitors became part of the Sinclairslaw group.

 The Governing Body of C Girls’ Academy

 Judicial review proceedings were issued when the Academy unlawfully sought to compel the complainant to complete the last two years of her education at a PRU type placement.
 Proceedings were settled with the Academy agreeing for the claimant to go back to resume her education in the usual way on the school site

 R(on the application of JE) v Sheffield County Council